 This basil sourdough bread recipe is based on our basic sourdough bread recipe.
 This plain bread sourdough loaf is flavored with a basil paste made from fresh basil, Italian seasoning, and garlic.

 Begin with forming the dough for the basil sourdough bread by adding 407 grams of bread flour, 225 grams of water, and 50 grams of sourdough starter.
 Mix everything together until it forms a loose dough.

 Cover the dough with a damp tea towel and let it rest for the first proof.
 We prefer to start this process in the evening and let the dough ferment for about 12 hours and come back to it in the morning.

 After the first rise, you can make the basil paste.
 Feel free to use a food processor for this part.
 We used our mortar and pestle because we wanted a finer consistency.
-Add your fresh basil leaves into a food processor along with the olive oil and garlic clove.
+Add your fresh basil leaves into a food processor along with the garlic olive oil.
 Blend everything until it becomes a paste.

 Add your favorite Italian seasoning, we used our absolute favorite: Badia complete seasoning.
 Seriously, get a container of this stuff if you can get your hands on it.

 Flatten your dough and spoon on your basil paste.
 As you can see, we added a few whole basil leaves but this is optional.
 Roll the dough into a log and fold the ends over each other to form the shape of a ball.
 Pinch the ends together to seal everything tightly.

 Flour your proofing basket generously -don’t have one?
 Use a bowl with a tea towel.

 Don’t worry about overdoing it with too much flour.
 Flour stops the basil sourdough bread from sticking to the proofing basket and the excess can be brushed off later.
 Transfer your basil sourdough bread into the proofing basket.
 Make sure the seam side is facing up.